The Alexander Alliance Post Graduate Training – Switzerland 2018/2019 – With Bruce Fertman and Robyn Avalon

 We cannot force freedom upon ourselves or anyone else.
 Ultimately, the work does itself.

-Our Post Graduate Training Program Switzerland will be composed of four 7-fullday retreats, two taught by Robyn Avalon and two taught by me.
+Our Post Graduate Training Program Switzerland will be composed of four 7-fullday retreats, two taught by Robyn Avalon and two taught by Bruce Fertman.
 These four retreats will take place over a two-year period, totaling 200 hours of study.
-Retreats will be held in April and October.
-This Post Graduate Training Program is open to all certified teachers of the Alexander Technique.
+This Program is open to all certified teachers of the Alexander Technique.

 Language: English (translation to German possible)